aboruvka/coxinterval/README.md

 > Sys.setenv(CPLEXDIR = "C:/PROGRA~2/IBM/ILOG/CPLEX_Studio126")
 ```

-The CPLEX compiler variables can alternatively be set directly.
+The CPLEX-related compiler variables can also be set directly, but the provided values are not validated.
 Continuing the above example:

 ```R
 > Sys.setenv(CPLEXINCVARS =